• Skip to main content

 Instructions

-• Heat 1 tbsp olive oil over medium high heat.
+• Heat 1 tablespoon olive oil over medium high heat.
 Add chicken and andouille and saute until the chicken is no longer pink.
 Transfer the chicken, sausage, and residual pan juices to a bowl.

 Browned chicken and andouille sausage in a dutch oven.

-• Reduce the heat to medium, then add the remaining 2 tbsp olive oil and butter; heat until the butter melts.
+• Reduce the heat to medium, then add the remaining 2 tablespoon olive oil and butter; heat until the butter melts.
 Add the flour and whisk until no lumps remain; continue cooking, stirring occasionally, until the roux is deep golden brown, about 10 minutes.
 Be patient – the roux will first clump, then eventually smooth out and start to brown.

 Golden brown roux in a dutch oven.